-Most of the major suppliers for our Accessories division products are based in Asia, although a portion of our products are produced and assembled in the United States.
-The Accessories division continues to expand its supply base in order to maintain competitive pricing and respond rapidly to changes in customer demand and market trends.
+Most of the major suppliers for our Outdoor Products & Accessories division products are based in Asia, although a portion of these products are produced and assembled in the United States.
+We continue to expand our supply base in order to maintain competitive pricing and respond rapidly to changes in customer demand and market trends for our Outdoor Products & Accessories division.
 Major suppliers for our Electro-Optics division are primarily located in Asia and North America and provide diodes, circuit boards, and plastic injection molded parts for our products.
-The Electro-Optics division utilizes a dual sourcing supply chain in order to mitigate risks associated with sourcing key components from only one supplier.
+We utilize a dual sourcing supply chain in our Electro-Optics division in order to mitigate risks associated with sourcing key components from only one supplier.